 A branded bag design was created so the Happy Buffalo team to hand over to customers with completed purchases.
 This would increase brand awareness.

 Happy Buffalo’s product launch occurred about three weeks before the Super Bowl.
-Their startup business had their foundational brand assets to help market their product going forward.
+Their startup business had their foundational brand assets for a successful product launch and market their product going forward.
 We wish them luck!

 Looking to brand or rebrand your business?